talirezun/moj-ai-docs/architecture/ai-orchestration.md

 6. Language requirements (always Slovenian)

 **Application:**
-- Applied to Lightning mode (GPT-4o-mini)
+- Applied to Lightning mode (GPT-4.1 or higher)
 - Combined with RAG context only (no Perplexity)
 - Optimized for speed and cost-effectiveness